ritusantra/ritusantra/README.md

 ### 🙋‍♀️ About

-Business Analyst with ~3 years of experience in data analysis, business analysis, process improvement, and implementing solutions to business problems.
-Demonstrates expertise in analytical and data visualization tools, enabling effective data analysis, visualization, and statistical analysis.
+Data Analyst/Business Analyst with 3+ years of experience, specializing in exploring, analyzing, and extracting actionable insights from complex data to enhance decision-making.
+My expertise spans analytical and data visualization tools - SQL, Power BI, Excel, and Python, enabling me to conduct thorough data validation, data modeling, data analysis, ETL process, data visualization, and statistical analysis to drive informed decision-making.

+My journey in data analytics began with a fascination for numbers and a curiosity about the insights they generate to drive business and the significant impact they create.

 ### 🚀 Key Competencies
 * **Data Analysis & Visualization**: Proficient in cleaning, manipulating, and analyzing complex data to extract valuable insights that inform data-driven decision-making.
 Skilled in creating compelling visualizations using tools like Power BI and Excel, transforming data into accessible narratives for diverse audiences.